mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- COMMENTARY /WITH A FOCUS ON AGENCY -->

-This arrangement seems mutually suitable for these participants.
-For this pair, complex tensions emerged between varied goals of activities.
-Namely to complete the game, to keep the child involved in different parts of the design process.
-Study of there interactions show woth the parent and child adopting varied strategies to navigate solutions to these tensions.
+These divisions of labour seem beneficial for many participants however complex tensions emerge between varied goals as focal activities shift.
+Study of there interactions show the parents and children adopting varied strategies to navigate solutions to these tensions.
+The complexities of this design process are explored in more depth in the following discussion chapter.

 <!-- NOTE - LINK TO PREVIOUS CHAPTER ON FLEXIBILITY OF DESIGN -->

-**Other examples of division of labour**
-TO COME

 <!-- In a following example we see child Ne helping her mother to overcome coding blockages. -->**
 <!--